 Are walking pads worth the investment versus a cheap treadmill?

 Walking pads are worth the investment if you value compact size, quiet operation, and under-desk compatibility.
 A budget walking pad weighs 40–55 lbs and slides under a couch when not in use.
 A similarly priced budget treadmill weighs 120–180 lbs, requires permanent floor space, and operates much louder.
 For dedicated walkers who primarily want more daily movement, a walking pad delivers better value per dollar in any small living space.
-If you need to run, a cheap treadmill typically performs poorly at high speeds anyway — the GoPlus 2-in-1 at $199 offers 7.5 mph running with a quality motor at a fraction of comparable treadmill pricing.
+If you need to run, a cheap treadmill typically performs poorly at high speeds anyway — the GoPlus 2-in-1 offers 7.5 mph running with a quality motor at a fraction of comparable treadmill pricing.

 What is the best hybrid between a walking pad and a treadmill?